Coarse Equivalences of Euclidean Buildings

-The \emph{geometric realization} $|S|$ of the simplicial complex $S$ is the set of all functions $p:V\rTo [0,1]$ with $p^{-1}(0,1]\in S$ and $\sum_{v\in V}p(v)=1$.
-The set $|S|$, endowed with the weak topology, is a CW complex.
-Moreover, $|S*T|\cong|S|*|T|$, where the right-hand side is the topological join.
+where the right-hand side is the topological join.
 In the case of spherical buildings, $|S|$ is often endowed with a stronger, metric topology \cite[II.10A]{BH}.
-By a result due to Dowker, the identity map is a homotopy equivalence between these two topologies \cite[I.7]{BH}. \end{Num} \begin{Num}\textbf{Coxeter groups and buildings} Let $(W,I)$ be a Coxeter system.
-Thus $W$ is a group with a (finite) generating set $I$ consisting of involutions and a presentation of the form $W=\bra{I\mid (ij)^{ord(ij)}=1\text{ for all }i,j\in I}$.
-For a subset $J\subseteq I$ we put $W_J=\bra{J}$.
-Then $(W_J,J)$ is again a Coxeter system.
-The poset $\Sigma=\bigcup\{W/W_J\mid J\subseteq I\}$, ordered by reversed inclusion, is a simplicial complex, the \emph{Coxeter complex} $\Sigma=\Sigma(W,I)$.
-The \emph{type} of a simplex $wW_J$ is $t(wW_J)=I- J$.
-The type function may be viewed as a non-degenerate simplicial epimorphism from $\Sigma$ to the power set $2^I$ of $I$ (viewed as a simplicial complex).
+A result due to Dowker says that the identity map is a homotopy equivalence between these two topologies \cite[I.7]{BH}. \end{Num} \begin{Num}\textbf{Coxeter groups and buildings\ } Let $(W,I)$ be a Coxeter system \cite[IV.3]{Bourbaki} \cite[II.4]{Bro}.
+Thus $W$ is a group with a (finite) generating set $I$ consisting of involutions and a presentation of the form